 Well, this happened…Las Vegas is officially a sports town.
 And not just a bet-on-sports town.
 We’re talking frenzied fans, sold-out arenas type of sports town.

 And this party’s just beginning.
-The NFL realized there’s a market here and approved a Raiders move in 2020.
-And the WNBA kicked off its season with an another relocated team in the Las Vegas Aces, who play in Mandalay Bay.
+The NFL realized there’s a market here and approved a Raiders move in 2020, while the WNBA introduced the Las Vegas Aces in 2018, who play at Mandalay Bay.

 It’s finally all happening.
 See it for yourself.
 And check out these celebratory spots to bookend whatever big game you’re headed to.

 Find out where to: